Social Security Administration

 3/28

-As part of an interview on Fox News, Aram Moghaddassi spreads the debunked statistic that 40% of call to SSA are from fraudsters
+As part of an interview on Fox News, Aram Moghaddassi spreads an incorrect statistic that states 40% of all phones calls to SSA are from people committing fraud.

 3/30